VoxeLibre/VoxeLibre/mods/ITEMS/mcl_buckets/API.md

 	* string: name of the node to place
 	* function(pos): will returns name of the node to place with pos being the placement position
 * source_take: table of liquid source node names to take
-* itemname: itemstring of the new bucket item (or nil if liquid is not takeable)
+* bucketname: itemstring of the new bucket item
 * inventory_image: texture of the new bucket item (ignored if itemname == nil)
 * name: user-visible bucket description
 * longdesc: long explanatory description (for help)